makoConstruct/termpose/README.md

 Termpose is an extremely flexible markup language with an elegant whitespace syntax.

 Termpose data, once parsed, is very simple to work with.
 It doesn't have maps and numbers.
 It only has lists and strings.
 APIs are provided for type-checking-translating into types like maps and numbers, but the format itself does not impose.
-The only characters termpose applies special meaning to are `":() `.
+The only characters termpose applies special meaning to are `":()\ `.
 The rest are yours to use as you please.

 Here's an example of the kind of data I store in termpose.
-This is very similar to the save format of a game I'm working on:
+This is very similar to part of the save format of a game I'm working on:
 ```
 mon
   name leafward